MedoAlshafei/notes/README.md

 ### 3. Edit Notes
 - Tap any note to open the edit screen
-- Make changes to title and content
+- Make changes to the title and content
 - Auto-save functionality preserves your edits
 - Navigate back to see updates immediately